With a taste like butter, Avocado is a fruit that reigns a healthy kitchen thanks to its high nutritional value and health benefits.

 This fruit contains tryptophan which is a substance formed by serotonin.

-9. Prevent Osteoporosis and Relief from Osteoarthritis
+9. Prevent Osteoporosis and Osteoarthritis

 10. Less Risk of Chronic Diseases